While orchids are easy to maintain and generally resilient to bad weather, sometimes their stems may turn yellow.

 With houseplants, we should water them only as much as they need.
 Overwatering or underwatering can cause stems to turn yellow.

-As soon as any abnormal yellow pigmentations begin to appear on orchids’ stems, the first thing we should do is to check the soil in their pots.
+As soon as abnormal yellow pigmentations appear on orchids’ stems, we should first check the soil in their pots.

-When orchids don’t get enough water, they instinctively shed their leaves to conserve the little water they have by minimizing transpiration.
+When orchids don’t get enough water, they instinctively shed their leaves to conserve their little water by minimizing transpiration.

 As a result, the plants’ regular food production will be hindered.
 This causes stems, spikes, and other green parts to turn yellow or brown.